thanminh24/CDC_POC/README.md

 ## Setup Guide

-1. Download the connectors and copy them to `kafka/plugins` folder that will be mounted to the docker container.
+1. Run the setup script.
+It uses Maven (via `pom.xml`) to download the Kafka Connect plugins, starts all services, creates the MinIO warehouse bucket, and launches the Kafka connectors.

     ```sh
-    TMP_FOLDER=/tmp/dbz-pg-connector
-    mkdir -p $TMP_FOLDER
-    wget -qO- https://repo1.maven.org/maven2/io/debezium/debezium-connector-postgres/3.1.2.Final/debezium-connector-postgres-3.1.2.Final-plugin.tar.gz | tar -xvz -C $TMP_FOLDER
-    cp $TMP_FOLDER/debezium-connector-postgres/*.jar $PWD/kafka/plugins/debezium-connector-postgres && rm -rf $TMP_FOLDER

-    TMP_FOLDER=/tmp/iceberg-kafka-connect
-    mkdir -p $TMP_FOLDER
-    for jar in iceberg-kafka-connect iceberg-kafka-connect-transforms iceberg-kafka-connect-events iceberg-hive-metastore; do
-        wget -P $TMP_FOLDER https://repo1.maven.org/maven2/org/apache/iceberg/$jar/1.6.1/$jar-1.6.1.jar
-    done
-    cp $TMP_FOLDER/*.jar $PWD/kafka/plugins/iceberg-kafka-connect && rm -rf $TMP_FOLDER
-    ```

-2. Run the setup script to start all services, create the MinIO warehouse bucket, and launch the Kafka connectors.
-    ```sh
     ./setup.sh
     ```

-3. If we are running for the first time, the spark container will need to download the required dependencies.
+2. If we are running for the first time, the spark container will need to download the required dependencies.
 We need to wait for the downloads to complete before we can proceed.
 We can monitor the stdout to see if the downloads are completed.
 Alternatively, we can also query to see the spark streaming app is already running.
     ```sh
     docker container exec kafka-spark curl -s http://localhost:4040/api/v1/applications | jq
     ```